 2) Schedule your Welcome Call with a Hazon Staff Member.
 During the call we’ll go over how to login and use the Hazon Seal portal, what to think about when planning your projects, and what to expect throughout your year.
 Bring your questions!
 We’ll have answers.

-3) Take the Audits.
-The audits help you understand where your organization is currently in regards to environmental activities and impact.
+3) Take the Assessments.
+The assessments help you understand where your organization is currently in regards to environmental activities and impact.
 You’ll look comprehensively at your energy use, waste generation and disposal, education opportunities, and food choices to see where you can improve.
 Each assessment will offer suggestions for how you might improve your performance.

 4) Plan your Projects.
-After taking the audits, work with your Green Team to determine what 1-3 sustainability projects you want to tackle this year.
+After taking the assessments, work with your Green Team to determine what 1-3 sustainability projects you want to tackle this year.
 To receive the Hazon Seal certification at the end of your year you’ll need to have made substantial progress toward your 1-3 sustainability projects.

 5) Publicize your Participation.
 Be proud of the journey you are on!
 You are Guardians of the Earth (Shomrei Adamah).
 Download the Hazon Seal logo here and put it on all of your program or greening materials.
 Share your news on social media, put updates in your organizational newsletter, encourage your rabbis and leaders to speak about your progress, and get your friends to hop on board.